An easy Mexican side dish made in the time it takes to cook rice!

 The Recipe: Pulled Pork over Mexican Sweet Potato Rice- Paleo/Whole30

-1~ 4 pound pork shoulder, bone in or out, cut into fist size pieces
+1~ 4 pound pork shoulder, bone in or out, cut into lemon size pieces

 Mexican Sweet Potato Rice: